- Daily Water Intake

 The amount of water a person should drink each day can vary depending on their weight.
 A person’s size, weight, activity level, and area of living can influence their water requirement.

 You should drink half an ounce to an ounce of water per day for each pound you weigh.

-The National Academies of Sciences, Engineering, and Medicine have recommended daily fluid intake for healthy individuals living in a temperate climate, which is:
+The National Academies of Sciences, Engineering, and Medicine have recommended the following amounts of daily fluid intake for healthy individuals living in a temperate climate:

 There is a quick way to check if you are dehydrated or not:

 - If the urine is clear or very light yellow in color and has little odor, you are well-hydrated.

 - The darker and more aromatic the urine, the more dehydrated you are.